 Rewarding customers with points for liking you on Facebook or following you on Twitter are great ways to leverage your social media to start building your brand community.
 Offering your customers the chance to be featured on your own social media or your website is another great way to entice them to post about your brand.
 The first step is building a presence where your target customers are, whether that’s Instagram, TikTok, or wherever they spend their time.

 No matter what size your business is, it’s always a good idea to build connections with social media.

 Lifestyle brands operate on an ideology that resonates with their customers in the hopes of becoming a recognized social phenomenon.
 For Lululemon, this ideology is centered around total mind and body wellness.

 Lululemon doesn’t just talk the talk: they walk the walk (and run the run) with their wide variety of fitness and health events.
 They’ve taken things to the next level with their experiential store in Chicago.
 Housing several fitness studios, a fuel bar with nutritious food and smoothies, and the chance to try out gear at different classes, Lululemon has given its customers a store that fits with their lifestyle.

 Practically creating the “athleisure” industry, it’s no secret that Lululemon is one of the most iconic fitness apparel brands in the world.
-With such recognition, they’ve attracted many different types of customers from professional athletes to millennials who wear their Wunder Under tights to class.
+With such recognition, they’ve attracted many different types of customers from professional athletes to Gen Zers who wear their Wunder Under tights to the library.
 With this success came the challenge to re-emphasize their values of wellness and living a healthy lifestyle.

 It’s these types of events that show that Lululemon is more than their iconic ohm symbol; it’s a way of life.